carterpaccione/Socail-Network-API/README.md

 /api/users:
 GET - to get all users
-POST - example:{ "username": "username", "email": "email"} - to create a user
+POST - example: { "username": "username", "email": "email"} - to create a user

 /api/users/:id
 GET - to get a user by id